team7katas/sysopsquad/README.md

-# The Sysops Squad Architectural Kata by O'Reilly 2021
+# The Sysops Squad Architectural Kata by O'Reilly, May 2021

 ## Team Seven